Cybersecurity, Bachelor of Science

 The University of Nebraska at Omaha's undergraduate Cybersecurity degree program is one of the few National Security Agency (NSA) certified National Centers of Academic Excellence in Cyber Operations (CAE-CO).
 As a result, UNO's College of Information Science and Technology (IS&T) is able to offer undergraduate students majoring in Cybersecurity the option to pursue a specialized Cyber Operations (CO) designation and complete the requirements set out by the NSA's CAE-CO program.
 Students already enrolled in the Bachelor of Science in Cybersecurity degree program have very few additional requirements to meet in order to complete the Cyber Operations designation:

-*These courses also apply towards the Cybersecurity elective requirements.
+*These courses also apply towards the Cybersecurity extension requirements.

 **Graduate level courses required for Cyber Operations designation.
 Graduate level courses can be taken with special permission.